 - High-Altitude Interrogation: Miles to Roxxon in issue #28.
 He just spilled everything while Miles sat there listening.

-- I Let Spider-Man Die: Part of the reason why Miles became Spider-Man is that he feels that his inaction when he received his powers caused Peter's death.
+- I Let Spider-Man Die: Part of the reason why Miles tries to be Spider-Man is that he feels that his inaction when he received his powers caused Peter's death.
 Since he and Peter had near identical powers Miles felt that if they had ever met, Miles would been an asset to him by default and a potentially useful ally for Peter's final fight.

 - In Cataclysm: Spider-Man #3, Miles' father, after finding out his son is Spider-Man, snaps at him by saying that he let his mother die.
 Miles just glares at him and tells him to don't start.